Swedish Distanshandelsdagen 2014 had a strong focus on internationalization, customer experience and cross channel scenarios.

 Networking at the exhibition.

-On-site search for cross channel scenarios, product data quality and internationalisation: At the FACT-Finder booth, we had many interesting conversations regarding the implementation of technical challenges in digital commerce.
+On-site search for cross channel scenarios, product data quality and internationalization: At the FACT-Finder booth, we had many interesting conversations regarding the implementation of technical challenges in digital commerce.

-So far, Distanshandelsdagen has increased annually in both size and number of participants and in 2015 it will take place in Gothenburg – a location we are looking forward to visit next year!
+So far, Distanshandelsdagen has increased annually in both size and number of participants and in 2015 it will take place in Gothenburg – a location we are looking forward to visiting next year!